 Michael Chapman first rose to prominence in the late 1960s and soon became a notable figure on the burgeoning folk music scene, going on to produce several critically acclaimed albums on the progressive label Harvest, memorably Rainmaker (1969), Fully Qualified Survivor (1970) and Wrecked Again (1971).
 Chapman was born in Hunslet, Yorkshire midway through the second world war, going on to attend art college in Leeds before teaching art and photography at Bolton College in Lancashire.
 Becoming a regular face on both the London and Cornwall folk music circuits alongside other notable troubadours, Roy Harper, John Martyn and Ralph McTell, Chapman followed his own idiosyncratic musical path, which set him apart from his contemporaries.
 It was while living in Kingston upon Hull that Chapman recorded the memorable string of records for EMI’s progressive label Harvest, which went on to garner the interest and attention of such influential movers and shakers as John Peel and Charles Shaar Murray, which was followed by appearances on the popular music magazine TV show The Old Grey Whistle Test, where Chapman could be seen performing such songs as “Wellington the Skellington”, “Among the Trees” and “Deal Gone Down” and much later on Later with Jools Holland, performing “Sometimes You Just Drive”.
 After a varied career in music, Chapman enjoyed something of a renaissance as a live performer, while gathering a large following among a new generation of younger performers.
 Michael Chapman died on 10 September 2021.
 He was 80.

-Among the Trees is included in this week’s Vaults radio show.
+Among the Trees is included on this week’s Northern Sky Vaults Radio Show.

 Po’Girl at Old Moor, Barnsley in 2011

 Slaid Cleaves at the Henry Boons, Wakefield in 2011